dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 - [`URL`](/articles/url-record/) - Your domain name with `www` and `https://`.

 <warning>
 If you remove your `ALIAS` record, your site will stop resolving.
-If you remove the `TXT` record, your site will still work, but there's no reason to remove this record.
+If you remove the `TXT` record, your site will still work, but there's no reason to remove it.
 </warning>

 If you go to your website, and you only see the ClickFunnels home page and not your site, reach out to ClickFunnels.
 It's likely you didn't change the primary landing page within your account when they were still managing the DNS.
 They should be able to tell you what you need to input to point it to the right place.